waltervh/BornAgain-website/content/documentation/working-with-python/fitting/basic-fitting-tutorial/index.md

 the simulation, represented by `get_simulation` callable.
 On every fit iteration `FitObjective`

 + will generate new simulation object for every set of fit parameters using `get_simulation` callable,
-+ run it to obtained simulated detector intensities,
++ run it to obtain simulated detector intensities,
 + calculate chi2 between simulated and real data.

 ### Setting fit parameters